Preparing the ESIA and Mine Design

 SMFG’s Commitments

-SMFG recognises that the project must stand on its environmental merits.
+SMFG recognizes that the project must stand on its environmental merits.
 While the Project’s investments in equitable, sustainable local development will be significant, social benefits cannot justify environmental losses.